Boostport/kubernetes-vault/README.md

 You application should parse the JSON representation and renew the `clientToken` using the `leaseDuration` as a guide.

 ## Configuration
-The project consists of 2 containers, a service container what watches the Kubernetes cluster and pushes `secret_id`s to pods and an init container that receives the `secret_id` and exchanges it for an auth token.
+The project consists of 2 containers, a controller container what watches the Kubernetes cluster and pushes `secret_id`s to pods and an init container that receives the `secret_id` and exchanges it for an auth token.
 These 2 containers are configured using environment variables.
 The init container also requires configuration using Kubernetes annotations.